-The following awards pool shall be allocated to compensate outstanding nontenurable faculty performance.
+The following awards pool shall be allocated to recognize outstanding nontenurable faculty performance.
 Award pay shall be in addition to other salary increments provided in this contract.
-See Appendix B of this contract for the application procedure for Outstanding Performance Awards.
+The awarding of outstanding performance pay shall be consistent with the unit standards of the faculty evaluation procedures in this contract.